 Although it might not sound like a big deal (dropouts are relatively common in my profession), for me, this was a pivotal moment.
 Aside from losing my motivation, I was starting to doubt my skills and the career path I had chosen.

 Today, I want to share a few tips on how to get your life back together after a setback.

 Whether it’s a professional setback or a personal struggle, the lessons I’m about to share will help you overcome adversity and misfortune.

-10 Lessons on How to Get Your Life Back Together:
+10 Ways on How to Get Your Life Back Together

 1. Give Yourself a Momentary Break